Bedroom beige

 As I entered, I noticed this room was opposite the rest of the house.

-There was no beauty, no window coverings, no color, no art, and no plants.
+No beauty, window coverings, color, art, or plants existed.
 It was bare.
 We went from stunning beauty to emptiness.

-Two walls had floor to ceiling windows and no window coverings, the top of the dresser was empty, the walls, carpet, and bed were white, and no art or décor to be found anywhere.
+Two walls had floor-to-ceiling windows and no window coverings, the top of the dresser was empty, the walls, carpet, and bed were white, and there was no art or décor anywhere.

-The room felt sterile and there was no flow in this room.
+The room felt sterile, and there was no flow.
 This is a clue.

 A part of her life was not in flow; this is where it showed up.